projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-typha.md

 We set `TYPHA_CLIENTCN` to `calico-felix` which is the common name we will use on the certificate Felix will use in the next lab.

-Verify Typha is up an running with 3 instances
+Verify Typha is up an running with three instances

 ```
 kubectl get pods -l k8s-app=calico-typha -n kube-system